 Phase 1: Supplier Analysis

 - Select the right supplier – easier said than done!

-Thorough supplier identification, evaluation and selection is a core requirement for success.
+Thorough supplier identification, evaluation, and selection is a core requirement for success.
 Finding the right supplier is perhaps the first of many hurdles towards successful sourcing from India.
 In many sectors, sources of up-to-date information are scarce or non-existent.
-Consolidated, current and reliable supplier lists simply do not exist.
+Consolidated, current, and reliable supplier lists simply do not exist.
 Many suppliers, including the larger ones, may not have a decent, functional website.
-Often contact details are out of date and reaching the right person can be hard.
-Hence it is far more challenging in India to assess basic but vital information from suppliers such as their scale of operations, production capacity, overall capabilities, market reputation, reliability, background, customer base and so on.
-Accessing this information at speed across industries, regions and categories without on-the-ground resources and knowledge is often impossible.
-A physical supplier visit helps – but distances and underdeveloped infrastructure could mean this becomes a 3 to 4-day affair, which may not be feasible.
-That again translates into the need for a locally present partner with a pre-qualified supplier base and resources to quickly navigate (identify, evaluate, and select) new unlisted suppliers.
-This can greatly reduce time, effort, cost and risk.
+Often, contact details are out of date and reaching the right person can be difficult.
+Hence, it is far more challenging to assess basic but vital information from suppliers such as their scale of operations, production capacity, overall capabilities, market reputation, reliability, background, customer base, and so on.
+Accessing this information at speed across industries, regions, and categories without on-the-ground resources and knowledge is often impossible.
+Physical supplier visits help – but distances and underdeveloped infrastructure could mean this becomes a 3 to 4-day affair, which may not be feasible.
+That again translates into the need for a locally present partner with a pre-qualified supplier base and resources to quickly navigate (identify, evaluate, and select) new, unlisted suppliers.
+This can greatly reduce time, effort, cost, and risk.

 India has huge domestic demand and the process of exporting from India is not as smooth as in developed countries.
 Hence, many Indian suppliers are not enthusiastic about exporting, especially to newer markets that are traditionally not key trading partners.
 Many smaller suppliers in India are willing to export but may not have sufficient experience and bandwidth to manage a complex export process from India.